rsyslog/rsyslog/source/configuration/modules/omhiredis.rst

 ---------------------------------------------------

 | While using Redis streams, index entries are not automatically evicted, even if you acknowledge entries.
-| You have several options to ensure your streams stays under reasonable memoyr usage, while making sure your data is
+| You have several options to ensure your streams stays under reasonable memory usage, while making sure your data is
- not evicted before behing processed.
+ not evicted before being processed.
 | To do that, you have 2 available options, that can be used independently from each other
  (as they don't apply to the same source):